Empyloo/invite_users_parser/README.md

 ## Development
 To develop this Cloud Function, you need to install the required packages using the requirements.txt file provided in this repository.
 You can install the packages using the following command:

+- `pyenv local 3.10.8`
+- `python -m venv venv`
+- `source venv/bin/activate`
+- `make install` - this will install the required packages
+- `make test` - to run the tests

 ```
 pip install -r requirements.txt
 ```